SD-WAN Headend Design Guidelines

 The southbound network, or control segment, connects to the SD-WAN overlay through the Controller nodes.
 Because the Director and Analytics nodes are hosts and not routers, the topology requires an additional router to provide a redundant connection to both Controller nodes.
 A dynamic routing protocol (either OSPF or BGP) must be enabled on this router to provide accurate overlay IP prefix reachability status, and BFD must be enabled towards the service VNF device in the data center.
 This additional router can be an existing router in the data center network, or it can be a VOS edge device managed by Versa Director.

 The solution assumes reachability between the data center networks over the Director northbound operations support system (OSS) network.
-If the control network service router experiences an outage, the Director node can be accessible using the northbound network, and and the administrator can gracefully fail over to the standby Director node.
+If the control network service router experiences an outage, the Director node can be accessible using the northbound network, and the administrator can gracefully fail over to the standby Director node.

 Note: It is not mandatory to always have the Controller nodes connect to all transport domains.
 Technically, the SD-WAN network can function if an SD-WAN branch device is connected to the Controller node over just one underlay.
 However, from a resiliency point of view, it is recommended that the Controller node connect directly to all the transport domains that you use.